kleis-technology/cloud-assess/README.md

 * first, the server loads the models under the folder `trusted_library`
 * every API request is mapped to a query to these models
 * and the resulting assessment is returned to the client.

+## License

+The content of this repository is subject to [Apache 2 license](./LICENSE-2.0.txt).
+Note, however, that the server relies on two gradle packages `ch.kleis.lcaac.core` and `ch.kleis.lcaac.grammar` which are, currently, property of Kleis Technology.
+Kleis Technology is currently working on finding the appropriate license, and welcomes any help on that topic.
+Feel free to reach out to us.

 ## About us